PANcoded776/JustNiceStart/README.md

 # JustNiceStart
-Is a simple minecraft plugin for 1.21.4 (should work with 1.21.5 ig.).
+Is a simple minecraft plugin.

 -------------------------------------------------------------